Skin Health as a Source of Dignity, Care, and Everyday Well-being

 3. What Affects Skin—Lifestyle and Environment:

-Skin responds to our environment, lifestyle, and internal health—yet these factors are rarely acknowledged in national messaging.
+Skin responds to lifestyle, environment, stress, and internal health — yet these influences are rarely acknowledged in national messaging.

 The chart below summarises what is: